 Causing or increasing anxiety is also a major side effect of too much caffeine in the body.
 If you’re someone who suffers from stress or nervousness, caffeine can heighten those feeling and add anxiety to the mix.
 And if you are a naturally anxious person already, it’s likely you’ll experience increases in symptoms like fear, heart palpitations and tremors.

 Certain other active ingredients in particular thermogenic supplements can also cause adverse effects.
 Bitter orange, for example, is an herb made from the bitter orange tree.
 The extracts from bitter orange peel often appear in weight-loss supplements, but it’s now linked to such serious symptoms as chest pain, anxiety and even death.

-4. Increases in Heart Rate & Blood Pressure
+4. Increases in Heart Rate and Blood Pressure

 5. Experiencing the “Unknown Cocktail” Effect